jjloomis/file-and-folder-management/file-and-folder-naming-conventions.md

 # File and Folder naming conventions

-Servers and multimedia programs sometimes run into problems when file and folder names contain special characters (for example: @, ?, ", /, #, &, etc.)
+Servers and multimedia programs can run into problems when file and folder names contain special characters (@, ?, ", /, #, &, etc.)

 To avoid these problems, stick to the following characters when naming files and folders: